Copy Protect PDF Files

 Additionally, you can:

-1. Add dynamic watermarks to viewed and or printed pages.
-Dynamic variables replace actual user and system data when the document is viewed/printed so you only have to protect the document once for all users.
+1. Add dynamic watermarks to digital and/or printed pages.
+Dynamic variables insert user and system information when the document is viewed/printed, so that you only have to protect the document once for all users.

 2. Make the PDF expire on a fixed date, after a number of views or prints, or after a number of days from opening.